 Municipalities across the region have noted their progress in installing solar panels on municipal buildings and schools.
-Municipalities across the region have noted their progress in installing solar panels on municipal buildings and schools.
 This measure looks to increase these efforts as well as broaden the focus from structures (e.g. schools, town halls) to adding solar canopies to municipal assets such as parking lots.